MaanasSathaye/retrovibed/README.md

 -this is early alpha software. its under active development and testing -not recommended you try to use it, if you're interested in helping test / use feel free to contact us.

-otherwise subscribe and check in periodicly! we're targetting a june release.
+otherwise subscribe and check in periodically! we're targetting a june release.
 ```

 #### retrovibe